The Value Implications of Mandatory Clawback Provisions

 Abstract

-We examine the stock market reaction to the announcement of an SEC proposal to make clawback provisions mandatory.
-The SEC’s proposed rules were significantly stronger than existing clawback provisions that many firms had voluntarily adopted.
-We find that firms without a clawback provision exhibited positive abnormal returns of 0.6% in a 5-day window around the announcement of the proposed rule.
+We find evidence suggesting that mandatory clawback provisions are value-enhancing.
+We examine the stock market reaction to the SEC’s announcement of a proposed rule to make clawback provisions mandatory.
+The proposed rules were significantly stronger than existing clawback provisions that many firms had voluntarily adopted.
+We find that firms without a clawback provision exhibited positive abnormal returns of 0.6% around the announcement of the proposed rule.
 Firms with a clawback provision did not exhibit statistically significant abnormal announcement returns.
-The announcement’s impact is strongest for firms with more powerful management.
-Our findings suggest that the mandatory clawbacks are value-enhancing on average.
+The announcement’s return is most positive for firms without clawbacks that have more powerful management.

 Suggested Citation: Suggested Citation